 - Another seemingly forgotten "power" is the ability for a character to rebuild itself (since they're Built with LEGO).
 Granted, this ability apparently requires the character to have an amount of secret knowledge, have pieces lying around and having strong enough muscles to support a new body, but still... the ability exists and has been used to make the characters stronger, but only on one occasion (because the toys said so).

-- In Phoenix Wright: Ace Attorney, when Phoenix first meets Maya and finds out she's a spirit medium, he comes up with the obvious idea - why not just summon the victim and ask them who did it?
+- When Phoenix first meets Maya and finds out she's a spirit medium, he comes up with the obvious idea - why not just summon the victim and ask them who did it?
 Maya replies that she's just in training and can't do that.
 In the next two games, not only is Maya more experienced, but Phoenix also meets an even more talented medium, Pearl, yet he never thinks of that idea again.
 The one recorded time that was actually tried before, the answer the spirit gave turned out to be wrong, and the summoning was used to frame Maya for a murder.

 - Freelancer, period.
 "Cloaking ships?
 What do you mean they were mounted on fighters during the Alliance/Coalition war centuries ago?
 They take more power than a battleship can provide!
 Besides, what war are you talking about?
 I've never heard of it before."